 Older women and younger men have always been around, whether it was native tribeswomen introducing younger men to the pleasures of adulthood or simply the dramatic angst of The Graduate.
 However, in recent decades the roles of women have changed in Western culture, and older women flirt with younger men so much that they have acquired their own nickname: the cougars.

-Inspired by the idea of a carnivore hunting down prey, part of the increase in "cougars" has been due to the success of the women's equality movement.
+Inspired by the idea of a carnivore hunting down prey, part of the increase in "cougars" has been due in part to the success of the women's equality movement.
 Women are making more money, finding themselves in leadership positions, and retiring wealthy at a younger age.
-Even those who take the traditional route of marriage and kids often find themselves divorced (for another cultural phenomenon, the "trophy wife") and still independent.
+Even those who take the traditional route of marriage and kids often find themselves divorced and still independent.

 In past centuries, these women would usually be expected by society to age gracefully and alone.
 However, more and more women are exploring their power and freedom by going back out into the dating scene and finding attractive young men.
 They enjoy having the financial and emotional power that might have been absent in prior relationships.
 Most of these kinds of relationships are not designed to be long-term or start a family; they are simply for the enjoyment of companionship.